joshp123/cloud-meta-genx/ZFC programming language.md

 this dimensional analysis applied to core phys F = ma, schroedinger, E= mc^2

+nabla, dalembertian,

+PDEs, ODEs,

+figure out the risomatic aspec of the axioms

+to destroy an object, divide its pointer by zero

+curious, good starting potentials, persisitent, lucky

 do this the lazy way - wolfram - those functions grep each variable print dimensions and name